bodo-ai/Bodo/docs/source/programming_with_bodo/pandas.rst

   * Argument ``filepath_or_buffer`` is supported: it can point to a single JSON file, or a directory containing multiple partitioned JSON files.
 When reading a directory, the JSON files inside the directory must be `JSON Lines text file format <http://jsonlines.org/>`_ with ``json`` file extension.
   * Argument ``orient = 'records'`` is used as default, instead of Pandas' default ``'columns'`` for dataframes. ``'records'`` is the only supported value for ``orient``.
   * Argument ``typ`` is supported. ``'frame'`` is the only supported value for ``typ``.
-  * ``dtype`` argument should be provided to enable type inference, or ``filepath_or_buffer`` should be inferrable as a constant string for Bodo to infer types by looking at the file at compile time (not supported for multi-line JSON files)
+  * ``filepath_or_buffer`` should either be inferrable as a constant string, or the user should specify the types using the numba syntax (not supported for multi-line JSON files).
+This is required so bodo can infer the types at compile time, see `compile time constants <https://docs.bodo.ai/latest/source/programming_with_bodo/require_constants.html>`.
   * Arguments ``convert_dates``, ``precise_float``, ``lines`` are supported.

 * :func:`pandas.DataFrame.to_sql`